nautobot/nautobot/nautobot/docs/user-guides/custom-fields.md

 #### Default

 The default value for the custom field.
 This form field only accepts JSON data so if you want to set the field default to a string of `foo` you must supply the JSON string `"foo"`.
 Boolean field valid values are `true` and `false` (all lowercase).
 Date fields are strings in the format `YYYY-MM-DD`.
+Select and multiselect field default must match one of the field's choices.

+!!! note
+    The default value for a select or multiselect field must match one of the existing choices.
+If the desired default value is not in the list of choices, the choices must be updated and saved before the default can be changed.
+As a result of this behavior, default values cannot be set on select and multiselect fields when a custom field is created.

 #### Filter Logic